Best electric cars 2020

 Electric cars are becoming more and more popular with each passing month, with sales rising steadily in Britain despite the government-funded discount falling from £3,500 to £3,000 in April 2020.
 And as many people are discovering, technology has moved on since the days of the electric milk float: the best electric cars make a compelling case against established petrol and diesel-engined rivals thanks to their zero emissions and much lower running costs.

-Lots of electric cars are really rather fast, too.
+Lots of electric cars are rather fast, too.
 Everything from small city cars to large electric SUVs are capable of delivering a strong surge of power, providing immediate (and almost silent) acceleration unlike anything seen in the world of cars before.
 Which isn't bad considering most electric vehicles cost just a handful of pounds to charge.

 To demonstrate just how much choice there is in the electric-car market already, we've put together the following list of the best electric cars of 2020.
 Some were launched in 2019, some are just on the horizon and others have been around for ages, but all of them are very special indeed.